 On July 11, 1963, the police raided Liliesleaf Farm in Rivonia, Johannesburg which was the hideout of some key African National Congress members taking with them supposed evidence of plans by Mandela and others to sabotage and lead a violent revolution against the apartheid government.
 Keep in mind that Mandela was already serving a five-year jail term on charges of leaving South Africa without permission and also instigating workers to go on strike.

-He was sentenced to life imprisonment alongside seven others.
+Nelson Mandela was sentenced to life imprisonment alongside seven others.
 The prosecution pushed for a death sentence but the presiding judge opted for life imprisonment.
+Nelson Mandela

 Below are some photos of the trial: